hsf-training/cpluspluscourse/code/ExercisesCheatSheet.md

 See the output and check the ids printed, 2 different ones.

 Retry with virtual inheritance.
 See and solve the compilation issue about missing Drawable constructor.
-Understand that it's now called directly from TextBox constructor and call it explicitely from there with a new id.
+Understand that it's now called directly from TextBox constructor and call it explicitly from there with a new id.
 See the new id being printed twice.

 Day 3